 The Benefits to Business

-The potential applications of deep learning in business are profound.
+The potential applications of deep learning in a MBA are profound.
 A 2008 McKinsey Global Institute paper, 'Notes from the AI Frontier: Modeling the Impact of AI on the World Economy', explains, “The research found that three deep learning techniques -- feed forward neural networks, recurrent neural networks, and convolutional neural networks -- together could enable the creation of between $3.5 trillion and $5.8 trillion in value each year in nine business functions in 19 countries.
 This is the equivalent of 1 to 9 percent of 2016 sector revenue.”

 Looking to more specifically visualize the potential of deep learning in practice?
 Forbes recently highlighted ten ways it is positioned to transform the business landscape, with improving the customer experience as a major opportunity.
 “Just a couple of examples include online self-service solutions and to create reliable workflows.
 There are already deep-learning models being used for chatbots, and as deep learning continues to mature, we can expect this to be an area deep learning will be used for many businesses,” asserts Forbes.